saintthor/decentralization/README.md

 This repo is for educational and demonstration purposes.

 There are two license files.
 The main file is the BSD 2-Clause License, and the other describes the details of the patent licenses.

+The real code should run on a peer-to-peer network.
+On each peer there may be some users and a user can connect to multiple peers.
+Each user owns some private blockchains.
+They regard each blockchain as an object (NFT) and can trasfer them to others freely.

+To run on a real P2P network, the method Peer.Broadcast in peer.js should be overloaded to send messages to neighbors via network protocols.
+The current code here is simplyfied for [the single page demo](https://acc.cyclic.app/play_en.html).